 - easy clef changes for harmony and group work

 - an in-built metronome and a large tuner for singers and instrumentalists to check their tuning to

-- a facility for guitarists can plug into the board using the in built speakers and overdrive while students and teachers bringing in music to play and learn can link up to the boards Bluetooth via their phone or wireless device
+- a facility that guitarists can plug into the board using the in-built speakers and overdrive while students and teachers bringing in music to play and learn can link up to the board's Bluetooth via their phone or wireless device

 Patented technology in this board means there is no need for buttons and commands are instead activated by wireless wands.
 These wands can be used by students and teachers to play notes together and discover what they should sound like in relation to each other helping to improve their aural awareness.